Skip to content

 Shark Vacuum Motor

-• Let the vacuum seat aside for at least 45 minutes and completely cool down.
+• Let the vacuum rest for at least 45 minutes to allow the motor to cool below the thermal cutoff threshold.

 Shark Robot Vacuum Factory Reset